lasiru1/Discrete_Structures/Assignment 18.md

 The graph is undirected (matrix is symmetric).
 There are n nodes in the graph (matrix is of order n x n).
-There is a loop in the graph at each node (a 0 in the matrix indicates there are no arcs between the node).
+There are no arcs in the graph (a 0 in the matrix indicates there are no arcs between the nodes).
-The graph is unconnected and contains n nodes, with no arcs connecting any .
+The graph is unconnected and contains n nodes, with no arcs connecting any of the nodes.

 ## &#35;51